aphoenix/split-testing/README.md

 #### analytics = true;
 - It is up to you to correctly and logicaly set the `analytics=true` flag in your javascript code.
-- If you forget to set it to true, no test results (custom variables) will show up in analytics.
+- If you forget to set it to true, no test results (custom variables) will be sent to analytics.
-- If you set it to true in every test, without checking for test page level DOM elements, you send invalid test data on every page load.
+- If you set it to true in every test, without checking for test page level DOM elements, you will send invalid test data on every page load.

 #### Test Results
 You will find your test data located in Google Analytics Custom Variables Reporting.